 Every adult Canadian should have a will.
 You should update your will annually.
 Unfortunately, most people put off creating a will until it’s too late.
 With Epilogue, creating and managing estate planning documents is a breeze.
 What are the benefits?

-- Expertise.
-Two estate planning lawyers founded the company.
-This experience gives users confidence in the accuracy and security of the information they provide to offline customers.
+• Expertise: Two estate planning lawyers founded the company.
+This experience gives users confidence in the accuracy and security of the information they provide offline customers.

 Anyone in the English-speaking provinces of Canada can use Epilogue’s platform.
 However, these audiences should specifically consider creating a will using Epilogue.

 Really?
 Create a will in your twenties?
 YES!
-No matter your age, your estate plan is essential to you and your family.
+Regardless of age, your estate plan is essential to you and your family.
 All adults, regardless of age, are eligible to create an online will—even in their teenage years.
 Organizing and protecting your assets and property at a young age shows financial discipline.

-In the unfortunate event of your passing, your family needs to know who should take care of your pets.
+In the unfortunate event of your passing, your family must know who should care for your pets.
 Having a will helps with planning your pet’s future.
 In addition, a will provides your family with instructions regarding your precious lifelong companions.

 Without question, every Couple and parent should have a legal will and power of attorney in place.
 With Epilogue, it is fast, simple, and inexpensive to create.
 Most importantly, it provides your friends and family immediate comfort from your affairs being in order.
 Whether you have significant assets when you pass on or need someone to care for your child, a will is probably the most important document you can create.
 Parents will also have peace of mind knowing their assets will pass to their children, immediately or in the future.

 Epilogue online wills in Canada offers customers three major legal document creation options.
 Users can create a Will, Power of Attorney, and Social Media Will using the platform.
 The site walks users through a few simple questions, informing them of progress every step of the way.
-Upon completion, they or their family members will have a document or documents that save them from having to deal with legal jargon or extraneous information.
+Upon completion, they or their family members will have documents that save them from dealing with legal jargon or extraneous information.

 A will is an important document outlining your estate’s administration and distribution after you die.
 Creating a will could mean the difference between a hassle-free distribution of your estate or additional burden and undue stress for your family.
 With an Epilogue online will in Canada, you can be sure your final wishes will be honoured by family and friends and the governing laws of Canada and your province.